 Software Digital Certificate

-Each individual participant in the market simulation must acquire a software digital certificate to access the new metering system.
+Each individual participant in the market simulation must acquire a separate software digital certificate to access this application.
 The certificate will only allow access to the market simulation systems, not the production metering systems.
-Current production digital certificates (both smart card and software base certificates) will not allow access to the market simulation systems.
-You must contact the Field Data Acquisition (MDAS@CAISO.COM) group to request a software digital certificate.
+Current production digital certificates (both smart card and software base certificates) will not allow access to the market simulation application.

-When using the market simulation system that has been configured to use a smart card certificate, the smart card must be removed from the smart card reader, prior to accessing the market simulation system, OMAR-Online.
-The smart card will override the recognition of other software digital certificates installed in the Netscape browser.
+When accessing the market simulation application, using a workstation that has been configured to use a smart card, the smart card must be removed from the smart card reader prior to accessing OMAR-Online.
+The smart card will override the recognition of software digital certificates installed in the Netscape browser.

 ECN-FTP Transition Interface

-Those users that wish to use the FTP interface to submit or request meter data need to identify a local FTP server that will be used to receive acknowledgement file and requested meter data files.
-For this FTP server, a user name, a password, and a default directory need to be identified so acknowledgement files and meter data files can be delivered during the market simulation.
+Those who wish to use the new transition ECN-FTP interface (not to be confused with the current MV-STAR FTP interface) to submit or request meter data, need to identify a FTP server that will be used to receive acknowledgement file and requested meter data files.
+For this FTP server, the ip address, a user name, a password, and a default directory need to be identified so acknowledgement files and meter data files can be delivered during the market simulation.
 This can be the same ftp server as the production system.

 By default, the ftp interface information from the current production interface will be loaded into the market simulation system and matched by company.
 This will result in acknowledgement files and request files from the market simulation system arriving to the same location as your production files.
-If you wish to have your files from the market simulation sent to different directory or server, please contact us at MDAS@CAISO.COM.
+If you wish to have your files from the market simulation sent to different directory or server, please contact us at:

+mdas@caiso.com

 Data Availability

-A subset of the meter data in the production meter data systems has been converted to the test environment for the purpose of the market simulation.
-Due to system constraints, not all of the data has been converted to the test system.
+A subset of the meter data in the production meter data systems will be converted to the test environment for the purpose of the market simulation.
+Due to system storage constraints, not all production data will be converted to the test system.

 Some individual dates have been converted to the test system due to the problematic nature of the selected dates.
 Meter data for these specific dates will be available for the market simulation.

-The trade dates that have data converted for the market simulation are:
+The trade dates converted for the market simulation are:

 12/31/99 through 01/01/00 Y2K Transition